-8.3.5 Upgrading from LISTSERV Maestro 2.0-5 or Earlier
+Upgrading from LISTSERV Maestro 2.0-5 or Earlier

-In LISTSERV Maestro 2.0-5 and earlier the startup and daemon scripts used by LISTSERV Maestro were organized in a different way than in version 2.0-9, where they have been changed to allow for simpler and more streamlined daemon and run-user configuration.
+In LISTSERV Maestro 2.0-5 and earlier the startup and daemon scripts used by LISTSERV Maestro were organized in a different way than in version 3.0-2, where they have been changed to allow for simpler and more streamlined daemon and run-user configuration.

-This means however, that if you are upgrading to 2.0-9 from 2.0-5 or earlier, the daemon scripts which may be in place on your system from this earlier version will probably not work any longer (or worse, they may seem to work at first, but may cause problems further down the road).
+This means however, that if you are upgrading to 3.0-beta from 2.0-5 or earlier, the daemon scripts which may be in place on your system from this earlier version will probably not work any longer (or worse, they may seem to work at first, but may cause problems further down the road).

-It is therefore important, that you uninstall (remove) the daemon scripts of the earlier installation and instead install the new daemon script which comes with LISTSERV Maestro 2.0-9.
+Therefore, it is important that you uninstall (remove) the daemon scripts of the earlier installation and install the new daemon script that comes with LISTSERV Maestro 3.0-2.

-How to remove the existing daemon scripts (and where they are stored in the first place) depends on your operating system (on a typical Linux, this is usually the folder /etc/init.d).
+How to remove the existing daemon scripts (and where they are stored in the first place) depends on your operating system.
 You need to find these existing scripts and remove them (and also any symbolic links that point to them) and instead install the new daemon script as described in the section "Installing a Daemon Process for LISTSERV Maestro".

 Note: In 2.0-5 and earlier there were up to two different daemon scripts: lsoft-tomcat for LISTSERV Maestro itself and, if the internal MySQL database was installed, lsoft-mysql for the database.
 You need to remove both of these scripts (if present).
-In version 2.0-9 there is only one daemon script anymore, called lsoft-maestro, which runs both LISTSERV Maestro and the internal MySQL database (if installed).
+In version 3.0-2 there is only one daemon script anymore, called lsoft-maestro, which runs both LISTSERV Maestro and the internal MySQL database (if installed).